flowersteam/explauto/README.md

 # Explauto: A library to study, model and simulate curiosity-driven learning and exploration in virtual and robotic agents #

+For the last development version check our Github repository: https://github.com/flowersteam/explauto/

 Explauto is a framework developed in the [Inria FLOWERS](https://flowers.inria.fr/) research team which provides a common interface for the implementation of active sensorimotor learning algorithm.

 Explauto provides a high-level API for an easy definition of: